twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.488 - the voices miller hears on eros is the voice of eros.
 Shouting DO NOT TOUCH ME refering to the nauvoo. **EROS MOVED** P.493 - **EROS DISAPPARED OFF RADAR**
 P.494-495 - earth and holden working together.
-UNN ship following *very different from the show*
+UNN ship following *very different from the show* P.501 - did the universe want this for miller?